When should I see an emergency dentist?What types of situations are considered dental emergencies?

 What is an emergency dentist?

 Typically an emergency dentist doesn’t only handle urgent cases.
-Any general dentist or dental specialist that performs diagnosis, treatment, or provides relief for a time-sensitive dental issues could be considered an emergency dentist.
+Any general dentist or dental specialist that performs diagnosis, treatment, or provides relief for time-sensitive dental issues could be considered an emergency dentist.
 The difference is that an emergency dentist will have the availability to see you right away, while your general dentist may be too busy for you.

 What types of situations are considered dental emergencies?